How to plan your first Disney World or Disneyland vacation

 Kids can get a glimpse of the Little Mermaid in Disney’s Festival of Fantasy parade (Photo: Disney)

 If you know the words to Let it Go by heart (whether you want to know them or not), then you’re probably going to want to find a way to see Elsa and Anna while you’re at Disney.
-For many kids, one of the most magical parts of the parks is meeting their favorite characters in real life.
+For many, one of the most magical parts of the parks is meeting their favorite characters in real life.

 PACKING GUIDE: What to Pack for Disney World (and What to Leave at Home)